 ➢ Social Distancing will be observed as much as logistically possible and adhere to organizational guidelines for CoVid-19 (or other/ similar type situations)

-➢ Please be positive in the stands to each and every player.
+➢ Please be positive in the stands to each player.
 Do not argue with the umpires or coaches.
 Let the coaches coach!
-Demonstrate good sportsmanship at all time.
+Demonstrate good sportsmanship at all times.

 ➢ Players play.
 Coaches coach.
 Parents cheer.

 ➢ The team’s manager and coaching staff determine playing time.
 Playing time is not guaranteed or will be equal for all players.

 ➢ If a parent or child has a question regarding playing time, it should be addressed with the Team Manager (Head Coach), in a civil manner, and not ever during a game or practice, or immediately following.

 ➢ Coaches are advised to NOT discuss anything game related with parents/ guardians until the “48-hour rule” has elapsed.
 48 hours must elapse.
 Coaches are directed by the organization to not have these conversations in < 48 hours.